joanpalin/AI-Workshop/Session 2/lab_guide.md

 ### Step 4 — Access the ARK Industries network report via Filesystem MCP

+Turn the Filesystem MCP Server ON.
 Type the following in the chat:

 ```
 Read the ARK Industries network report and tell me the three most urgent issues right now.